davidaq/aq-web-front-node/README.md

 *app/subdir/C.js*

-    import * as Class from 'B'; // when not started as './' or '../', the path will be resolved
+    import * as Class from 'B'; // when not starting with './' or '../', the path will be resolved
                                 // relative to app diretory, so this is the same as import '../B'

     var b = new Class();